JAlcocerT/JAlcocerT/content/blog/ai-ppts.md

 You can also create **PPTs from markdown** with [Marp](https://github.com/marp-team/marpit)

+Marp is a presentation software that simplifies the creation of visually appealing slideshows and presentations for college students.

+It allows you to write your presentation content using Markdown, a plain text formatting syntax, and then effortlessly convert it into professionally designed slides.

 * https://github.com/marp-team/marpit

+Marp is especially helpful for students who want to focus on their content without the complexities of traditional presentation software, making it an excellent tool for academic presentations and reports.

 [Two other options](https://fossengineer.com/create-ppt-with-code/#marp) to create PPTs as a Code.